Mold Removal Rochester, NY

 Now it is time to restore.
-This can include replacing of any structural damage like walls, ceilings or floors.
+This can include replacing any structural damage like walls, ceilings, or floors.

 First things first though are to stop whatever caused this issue in the first place.
 Upon the initial inspection, it was determined a leaky pipe behind the toilet was the culprit.

 Fixing the leak should be the first step in restoration.
 Hiring a contractor may be necessary if the remediation/inspection company does not complete the restoration process.

 Once the issue has been resolved, time to remodel!
 New walls mean a new fresh coat of paint.

 It would be recommended to use paint that has a mold-killing enhancer that can help prevent mold growth again.

 - Do your own home mold audit.
 Check frequent problem areas for mold often.

 - Fix leaks immediately, don’t wait until the problem gets worse.

 - For any areas with excess moisture, dry it out immediately.
 Use a dehumidifier if necessary.

 - Be sure areas are properly ventilated (bathroom, laundry room, kitchen)